wattostudios/GameExtractor/README.md

 * This is only the source for the *Basic Version*.
 The Full Version code is not included in this source repository, as the Full Version is a purchasable product and is not covered under the GPLv2 license.
-* Some of the *optional* functionality references executables and libraries that are not included in this repository.
-You can find information about these executables in the NOTICE.txt if you want to download and use them.
-* There should generally be no need to build these sources - if you want a working release of Game Extractor (Basic Version), get it from the website at http://www.watto.org/extract
+* For most users, there should generally be no need to build these sources - if you want a working build of Game Extractor (Basic Version), get it from the website at http://www.watto.org/extract

 ## Installation/Build Prerequisites

 Game Extractor requires you to have Java Runtime Environment 8.0 (or 1.8) or later installed on your computer.
 This is a free download from http://www.java.com

+We maintain the project using Eclipse.
+You should be able to download the repository, and import it into Eclipse via the menu path File -- Open Projects from File System.
+The main entry point is under src/org/watto/ge/GameExtractor.java

 *Please note: While Java can theoretically run on many different operating systems, this doesn't necessarily mean that Game Extractor works correctly on those operating systems.